4.1. Overview

 ot.global_options.spectral_colormap = lambda wl: plt.cm.viridis((wl-300)/800)

-The colormap can be reset by setting it to None.
+The colormap can be reset to its default by setting it to None.

 4.1.3.6.
 UI Dark Mode